jchultarsky101/pcli/README.md

 pcli --tenant="mytenamt" label-folder --folder="myfolder" --threshold=0.9 --classification="classification"
 ```

-The optional '--search' argument may be used to further refine the target list of models.
+The optional --search argument may be used to further refine the target list of models.
 Only models that match the search
 criteria will be labeled and all others ignored.
-The --search option works the same as for the "models" command.
+The --search option works the same as for the **models** command.

 The command does not have any visible output, except returning success or error status.
 Once completed, your models should be labeled accordingly.